Berry swirl rolls with a vegan brioche dough, lashings of fruity jam and a beautiful purple glaze. Step-by-step photos are included!

 After you've made your dough and let it rise once, roll it on a floured surface.

-For the next few steps, it helps to think of the dough in 3 parts – the LEFT side, MIDDLE and RIGHT side.
+At the next few stages, it helps to think of the dough in 3 parts - the LEFT side, MIDDLE and RIGHT side.
 Spread the thick jam on two thirds of the dough.
-This can be the left + middle OR middle + right.
-It doesn’t matter!
+This can be the left and middle OR right and middle.
+It doesn't matter!

-Then roll each strip into a swirly roll!
-The rolls are bigger than conventional cinnamon buns, but I ain’t complaining!
+Then roll each strip into a berry roll!
+The rolls are bigger than conventional cinnamon buns, but I ain't complaining!

 Place all the berry rolls on a lined baking tray then set aside in a warm spot until they increase in size.